-Use this website to schedule and cancel routine and recurring rides, file complaints, and obtain forms.
+^{}Use the websites above to schedule and cancel routine and recurring rides, file complaints, and obtain forms.
 To schedule rides online, you will need to have already scheduled at least one ride for the member by calling the reservation phone number and have a valid email address.
+Should you have an urgent (not emergent) need for transportation and Veyo is not accommodating, please contact MHS Health Customer Services at 1-888-713-6180.